C. L. Sulzberger: Biography

 Sulzberger was born in New York City on October 27, 1912 to Leopold Sulzberger (1885–1926) and Beatrice A Josephi (1890-?).
 He was the grandson of Cyrus Leopold Sulzberger and the nephew of Arthur Hays Sulzberger, who was publisher of The New York Times from 1935 to 1961.
 He graduated magna cum laude from Harvard University in 1934.
-Cy, as he was commonly called, joined the family paper in 1939 and was soon covering stories oversea as Europe edged toward World War II.
+Cy, as he was commonly called, joined the family paper in 1939 and was soon covering stories overseas as Europe edged toward World War II.
 Among the reporters who worked for him during the war were Drew Middleton and James Reston.
 He served as a foreign affairs correspondent for 40 years and wrote two dozen books in his lifetime.
-His skills as a raconteur were legendary as were his friendships with high and mighty or just plain interesting people.
+His skill as a raconteur was legendary as were his friendships with high and mighty or just plain interesting people.
 Because of the circles he traveled in, he sometimes carried messages from one foreign leader to another; for U.S. President John F. Kennedy he conveyed a note to Soviet premier Nikita Khrushchev in 1961.
 Of all the leaders he befriended, it is said that he was closest to President Charles de Gaulle of France.

-In a 1977 article for Rolling Stone, journalist Carl Bernstein included Sulzberger in a group of columnists and commentators whose Central Intelligence Agency relationships Bernstein characterized as going "far beyond those normally maintained between reporters and their sources."
-He cited CIA files as referring to Sulzberger as what the agency called "known assets."
+In a 1977 article for Rolling Stone, journalist Carl Bernstein claimed that Sulzberger, among a list of columnists and commentators, had Central Intelligence Agency relationships "far beyond those normally maintained between reporters and their sources."
+He cited CIA files referring to Sulzberger as a "known asset".
 Bernstein quoted unnamed CIA officials as saying Sulzberger at one time published a briefing paper the CIA provided him almost verbatim under his byline.
-Bernstein then quoted Sulzberger as calling that allegation "a lot of baloney" and insisting that while the agency might have considered him "an asset," in the sense of his willingness to answer questions about his travels to (fictitious nations) "Slobovia" or "Ruritania," he never took formal assignments from the agency nor would "get caught near the spook business."
+Sulzberger called the allegation "a lot of baloney", and insisted that while the agency might have considered him an "asset" in giving them information about his travels to (fictitious nations) "Slobovia" or "Ruritania", he never took formal assignments from the agency nor would "get caught near the spook business."
 The Times also denied that Sulzberger had ever been a paid CIA agent.

-Sulzberger received a Pulitzer Prize Special Citation in 1951 for his "exclusive interview" with imprisoned Archbishop of Zagreb Aloysius Stepinac.
+Sulzberger received a Pulitzer Prize Special Citation in 1951 for his exclusive interview with imprisoned Archbishop of Zagreb Aloysius Stepinac.